 Good morning!
-My name is Kristen Duke, and I blog over at Capturing Joy.
+My name is Kristen Duke, today I am sharing my christmas tree bread, but I blog over at Capturing Joy.

 I started out blogging as a portrait photographer sharing my sneak peeks of photography sessions, and found I enjoy sharing home projects, recipes, and photo tips along with the pictures I take as well.
 I’ve also written a handy dandy book called Say NO to Auto to help moms take better pictures of their kids.
 I’ve had the pleasure of meeting Jen on a few occasions, and she is just as delightful as she appears on her blog.

 Today, I’m sharing with a nostalgic Christmas treat from my childhood.

 In high school, my best friend Natalie’s mom would make this Christmas Tree Bread treat for our family each year, and I thought it was the most wonderful gift: Delicious and cute, what a great combination!
 The delicious flavor I would liken unto the cousin of a cinnamon roll.

 You first take your favorite dough recipe (or the one I’m sharing below) and prepare it as usual.
 This rises a few times, so plan on that when preparing.

 As you can see above, I drew lines on the dough for how I would cut it out.

 I then cut that part out, and it kinda looks like a mushroom now;)